obiwanjacobi/vst.net/Source.Core/Code/readme.md

 You either deploy 32-bits (x86) or 64-bits (x64).
 There is no `AnyCPU`.

-* `ijwhost.dll` needs to be present in the same folder your managed plugin dll is installed to.
+* `ijwhost.dll` needs to be present in the same folder your managed host exe is installed to.
 There is a x86 and a x64 version - match it with your host.